HalloftheGods/inc/wp-content/plugins/woocommerce-show-attributes/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R7BHLMCQ437SS
 Tags: product attributes, woocommerce product attributes, woocommerce attributes, woocommerce, attributes Requires at least: 3.8
-Tested up to: 4.8-alpha-40406
+Tested up to: 5.0-alpha-42420
-Stable tag: 1.6.2
+Stable tag: 1.6.4
-License: GNU Version 2 or Any Later Version
+License: GNU Version 2 or Any Later Venrsion
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Show WooCommerce custom product attributes on the Product, Shop, and Cart pages, admin Order Details page and emails.

 == Description ==

-= Requires WooCommerce 3.0 or above. =

 This is an extension for WooCommerce that will show your custom product attributes on the single product page above the "Add to cart" button instead of in the "Additional Information" tab.
 Your product attributes will also be displayed at several other locations, including on order emails.
 See the full list, below.
 This plugin does NOT affect nor include attributes which are used for Variations.